 Former chairman, Macromedia, Inc.

-Executive vice president and chief financial officer of Cisco
+Executive vice president, operations and chief financial officer at Red Hat

-Frank Calderoni serves as executive vice president and chief financial officer at Cisco, managing the company's financial strategy and operations.
-Calderoni joined Cisco in 2004 from QLogic Corporation, a storage networking company, where he was senior vice president and chief financial officer.
-Prior to that, he was senior vice president, Finance and Administration, and chief financial officer for SanDisk Corporation, a flash data storage company.
-Before joining SanDisk, Calderoni spent 21 years at IBM, where he became vice president and held controller responsibilities for several divisions within the company.
-Calderoni holds a bachelor’s degree in accounting and finance from Fordham University and a master of business administration in finance from Pace University.
+Frank Calderoni currently serves as executive vice president, operations and chief financial officer at Red Hat.
+With more than 30 years of financial expertise, business thought leadership, and operational excellence, Calderoni is responsible for the leadership and management of IT and operations teams.
+Before joining Red Hat, Calderoni served as executive vice president and chief financial officer at Cisco Systems for seven years and most recently served as an executive advisor.
+He joined Cisco in 2004 from QLogic Corporation, a storage networking company where he was Senior Vice President and Chief Financial Officer.
+Prior to that, he was Senior Vice President, Finance and Administration and Chief Financial Officer for SanDisk Corporation, a flash data storage company.
+Before joining SanDisk, Mr. Calderoni spent 21 years at IBM, a global services, software, and systems company, where he became Vice President and held controller responsibilities for several divisions within the company.
+Mr. Calderoni currently serves on the board of Nimble Storage, Inc., a flash storage solutions company.
+Mr. Calderoni holds a B.S. in Accounting and Finance from Fordham University and an M.B.A. in Finance from Pace University.

 James E. Daley

-Retired, executive vice president, Electronic Data Systems Corporation; retired, co-chairman-operations and vice chairman-international, Price Waterhouse LLPs
+Retired, executive vice president, Electronic Data Systems Corporation; retired, co-chairman-operations and vice chairman-international, Price Waterhouse LLP

 Global chief executive officer of Starcom MediaVest Group

-Laura Desmond is the global chief executive officer of Starcom MediaVest Group (SMG), a global marketing services company that is part of the Publicis Groupe.
-She is also a member of the Publicis Groupe P12, an executive committee that comprises the company's top global leaders.
-Prior to her appointment as global chief executive officer in 2008, Desmond was chief executive officer of SMG — The Americas from 2007 to 2008, managing a network that spanned the United States, Canada and Latin America.
+Laura Desmond is the global chief executive officer of Starcom MediaVest Group (SMG), a global marketing and media services company that is part of the Publicis Groupe.
+She is also the Chief Revenue Officer of the Publicis Groupe P12, an executive committee, and a member of the Directoire+, a management board, which are both composed of the company’s top global leaders.
+Prior to her appointment as global chief executive officer in 2008, Desmond was chief executive officer of SMG — The Americas from 2007 to 2008, managing a network that spanned the United States, Canada, and Latin America.
 She was chief executive officer of MediaVest, based in New York, from 2003 to 2007, and from 2000 to 2002 she was chief executive officer of SMG's Latin America group.
-In addition to Adobe, Desmond also serves on the board of directors of VivaKi, which is part of Publicis Groupe, and oversees SMG, as well as ZenithOptimedia, Digitas and Razorfish.
+In addition to Adobe, Desmond also serves on the board of directors of VivaKi, which is part of Publicis Groupe, and oversees SMG, as well as ZenithOptimedia, Digitas, and Razorfish.
 She holds a bachelor of business administration in marketing from the University of Iowa.